Web Content API Basics

 Review the following information in the JSON output:

-• The output shows a single Web Content Article identified by id: 41539, title: Foo, and the friendly URL friendlyUrlPath: foo.
+• The output shows a single article identified by id: 32147, title: Foo Article, and the friendly URL friendlyUrlPath: foo-article.

-• This Web Content uses the default Liferay DXP Web Content Structure identified in contentStructureId.
+• This article uses the Foo Structure identified by the contentStructureId.

-• The Web Content Structure has a single Text field described in the contentFieldValue section under contentFields.
-When you include more elements in the Structure, you can see additional contentFieldValue sections describing these elements.
+• The structure has a single text field described in the contentFieldValue section under contentFields.
+When you include more elements in the structure, you can see additional contentFieldValue sections describing these elements.

-• The Web Content Id in the user interface corresponds to the key property in the JSON output.
+• The ID value displayed in the user interface corresponds to the key property in the JSON output.

 The JSON key property corresponds to the structured content identifier in the user interface.

-The StructuredContents_GET_FromSite.java class gets a list of Web Content articles by calling the structured content related services.
+The StructuredContents_GET_FromSites.java class gets a list of articles by calling the structured content related services.

 public static void main(String[] args) throws Exception {